AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 * Schema names must be unique, meaning it should also be specific enough that it will not be reused in the future.
 For example, if your organization had separate loyalty programs for different brands, it would be wise to name your schema "Brand A Loyalty Members" to make it easy to distinguish from other loyalty-related schemas you might define later.
 * You can also use the schema description to provide any additional contextual information regarding the schema.

-This tutorial composes a schema to ingest data related to the members of a loyalty program, therefore the schema is named "Loyalty Members".
+This tutorial composes a schema to ingest data related to the members of a loyalty program, and therefore the schema is named "Loyalty Members".

 ## Add a mixin {#mixin}

 You can now begin to add fields to your schema by adding mixins.
 A mixin is a group of one or more fields that describe a particular concept.
 This tutorial uses mixins to describe the members of the loyalty program and capture key information such as name, birthday, phone number, address, and more.

-To add a mixin, click **Add** in the *Mixins* sub-section.
+To add a mixin, click **[!UICONTROL Add]** in the **[!UICONTROL Mixins]** sub-section.

 ![](../images/tutorials/create-schema/add_mixin_button.png)

-The *[!UICONTROL Add Mixin]* dialog appears.
+A new dialog appears, displaying a list of available mixins.
 Each mixin is only intended for use with a specific class, therefore the dialog only lists mixins that are compatible with the class you selected (in this case, the [!DNL XDM Individual Profile] class).

 Selecting a mixin from the list causes it to appear in the right-hand rail.
 In addition, an icon appears on the right-hand side of the selected mixin which allows you to preview the structure of the fields it provides.
 Select the **[!UICONTROL Profile Person Details]** mixin, then click **[!UICONTROL Add Mixin]**.

 ![](../images/tutorials/create-schema/add_mixin_person_details.png)

 The schema canvas reappears.
-The *[!UICONTROL Mixins]* section now lists the "[!UICONTROL Profile Person Details]" mixin and the *[!UICONTROL Structure]* section includes the fields contributed by the mixin.
-You can select the mixin's name under the *[!UICONTROL Mixins]* section to highlight the specific fields its provides within the canvas.
+The **[!UICONTROL Mixins]** section now lists "[!UICONTROL Profile Person Details]" and the **[!UICONTROL Structure]** section includes the fields contributed by the mixin.
+You can select the mixin's name under the **[!UICONTROL Mixins]** section to highlight the specific fields its provides within the canvas.

 ![](../images/tutorials/create-schema/person_details_structure.png)